bio-cr/hts.cr/README.md

 ## Contributing

+htslib.cr is an immature, work-in-progress library, and pull requests such as small typo fixes are welcome.

 1. Fork it (<https://github.com/kojix2/htslib.cr/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)